Scheduling Jobs with Stochastic Holding Costs: Experiments

-To examine how the expected regret of Algorithm~\ref{preempt-then-nonpreemptive} grows as a function of $T$, we test instances with $N=20$ and different values of $T$ from 20 to 1,000,000.
-To understand how the expected regret depends on $N$, we also run experiment with instances with $T=1000$ and different values of $N$ from 2 to 1000.
-For both experiments, we set $\mu_i=1$ for $i\in[N]$ and $\varepsilon=0.001$, and the reason for this choice is that the family of instances used for providing the regret lower bound~\eqref{ind-lb} have jobs whose mean holding costs are concentrated around $1/2$ when $\mu_i=1$ for $i\in[N]$.
-For each setup, we generated 100 random instances by sampling $c_1,\ldots, c_N$ from $[0.5-\varepsilon,0.5+\varepsilon)$ uniformly at random.
+To examine how the expected regret of {\pnalg} grows as a function of $\scale$, we test instances with $N=20$, $N_i=1$ for $i\in\I$, and different values of $S$ from 20 to 1,000,000.
+To understand how the expected regret depends on $N$, we test instances with $\scale=1000$, $N_i=1$ for $i\in\I$, and different values of $N$ from 2 to 1000.
+For both kinds of experiments, we set $\mu_i=1$ for $i\in\I$ and $\varepsilon=0.001$, and the reason for this choice is that the family of instances used for providing the regret lower bound~\eqref{regret:uniform-lb} have jobs whose mean holding costs are concentrated around $1/2$ when $\mu_i=1$ for $i\in\I$.
+For each setup, we generate 100 random instances by sampling $c_1,\ldots, c_I$ from $[0.5-\varepsilon,0.5+\varepsilon)$ uniformly at random.

-The left of Figure~\ref{fig:dependence} is the log-log plot delineating the regret's dependence on $T$.
-The plot is almost linear, and its slope is roughly $3.4/4.9\simeq 0.69$, which is close to the exponent $2/3$ for the $T$ factors in both the upper bound~\eqref{ind-ub} and the lower bound~\eqref{ind-lb}.
-The right of Figure~\ref{fig:dependence} is the log-log plot showing the regret's dependence on $N$.
+The left plot in Figure~\ref{fig:dependence} shows the regret's dependence on $\scale$ in logaritmic scales of the axes.
+The plot is almost linear, and its slope is roughly $3.4/4.9\simeq 0.69$, which is close to the exponent $2/3$ for the $\scale$ factors in both the upper bound~\eqref{regret:uniform-ub-1} and the lower bound~\eqref{equ:lb1}.
+The right plot in Figure~\ref{fig:dependence} shows the regret's dependence on $N$, also in logarithmic scales of the axes.
 As the left one, the plot is also almost linear, and its slope is approximately $4.1/2.9\simeq 1.41$.
-This result suggests that the upper bound~\eqref{ind-ub} is close to being exact and that there may be a larger room for improving the lower bound~\eqref{ind-lb}.
+This result suggests that the upper bound~\eqref{regret:uniform-ub-1} is close to being exact and that there may be a larger room for improving the lower bound~\eqref{equ:lb1}.